Skip to product information

 A Medical Food For Chronic Fatigue Syndrome 1,500% More Oxaloacetate than benaGene

-• Clinically proven to lower fatigue in latest study published by Springer Nature’s Journal of Translational Medicine
+• Clinically proven to significantly lower fatigue in the latest ME/CFS study published by Springer Nature’s Journal of Translational Medicine.

-• Chronic Fatigue Syndrome patients showed reduction in fatigue by up to 33.3% in 6 weeks
+• Up to 33% reduction in fatigue for Chronic Fatigue Syndrome patients in 6 weeks

 Regular price $499.00 USD